cjdbarlow/Part-One/autonomic_nervous_system.md

 |**Heart**|CN X|↓ HR, ↓ inotropy, ↓ conduction velocity
 |**GIT**|CN VII (submaxillary and mandibular salivary glands), CNIX (parotid gland), CNX (stomach to proximal two-thirds of the transverse colon), hypogastric plexus (distal one-third of the transverse colon to rectum)|Salivation, decreased sphincter tone, increased motility
 |**GU**|Hypogastric plexus|Detrusor contraction, erection

+##Ganglion Blockade
+Blockade of the ganglion (at the nicotinic ACh receptor) blocks transmission and reduces sympathetic and parasympathetic impulse transmission.
+Clinical effect of ganglion blockade depends on which part of the ANS is dominant in that organ system:
+* SNS dominant organ systems
+Effective sympatholysis:
+  * Vasculature
+  Vasodilation, hypotension.
+  * Sweat glands
+  Anhydrosis.
+* PNS dominant organ systems
+Effective parasympatholysis:
+  * Heart
+  Tachycardia.
+  * Iris
+  Mydriasis.
+  * GIT
+  Decreased ton.
+  * Bladder
+  Urinary retention.
+  * Salivary
+  Reduced secretions.

 ##Enteric Plexus
 The **enteric plexus** is a system of autonomic nerves in the GIT which is free of CNS control.
 It consists of sensory and integrative neurons as well as excitatory and inhibitory motor neurons which generate coordinated muscular activity.